 Administrators with the required privileges can view tracks in a variety of ways, such as with the Track Viewer web app, Map Viewer, and ArcGIS Dashboards.
 When you sign in to the Track Viewer web app, you can visualize the tracks of mobile workers by adding them to a track view.

-Track views appear as items in your organization and they each contain two layers:
+Track views appear as items in your organization and they each contain three layers:

 - Tracks layer—A point layer that contains all points captured for a mobile worker.
 This appears as a bread crumb trail.